About Our School

 Description of School

-Highland Elementary School serves approximately 600 students in grades K-6 in 2014-2015.
+Highland Elementary School serves approximately 500 students in grades K-6.
 Our teachers and staff are dedicated to ensuring the academic success of every student and providing a safe and productive learning experience.
 The school holds high expectations for the academic and social development of all students.
 Curriculum planning, staff development, and assessment activities are focused on assisting students in mastering the state academic content standards, as well as increasing the overall student achievement of all subgroups.

 School Mission Statement